What is deep infiltrating pelvic endometriosis: deeply infiltrative endometriosis.

 An MRI or CAT scan is widely used although MRI did not show my wife’s deeply infiltrative endometriosis.

-Treatment endometriosis of the GI tract is only surgical since medical treatment is usually not effective.
+Treatment of endometriosis of the GI tract is only surgical since medical treatment is usually not effective.

 Treatment using surgery is associated with complications such as bowel and ureteral perforations, and recto-vaginal and uterovaginal fistulas.